Jashepp/customElements-mixinPropertiesAttributes/README.md

 This feature only works if there is no `get` descriptor (`getter`) for that same property, unless the `overrideExisting` option is specified, which will remove the `get` descriptor.

-There is no error handling or catching for functions/callbacks/events triggered by changes, so if an error occurs, it may effect the mixin's `set` code and further functions/callbacks/events (if multiple specified) will not fire.
+There is no error handling or catching for functions/callbacks/events triggered by changes, so if an error occurs, it may effect the mixin's `set` code and further functions/callbacks/events (if multiple specified) will not emit.

 ### Extending Classes

 It is possible to have properties configured on a class (like the above examples), while also having a different class extend it with it's own configured properties.
 This mixin will search all parent constructors/prototypes for the `static get` properties method and combine all the properties & configurations (using Object.assign).
-All classes along the proto tree **must** have the same `static get properties()` method name.
+All classes along the proto tree **must** have the same `static get properties()` method name, otherwise it will be ignored.

 Properties & configurations on parent classes are overridden by classes which extend them.
 This means that if the parent class has `observer` or `notify` options set, **they may be overridden**.